JGoyd/Fourteen_Endpoints/README.md

 ---

-Joseph Goydish II — independent security researcher.
-I was caught in the cloud no one could see but everyone could feel. fr0mthecloud@proton.me
+Joseph Goydish II — Caught in the cloud no one could see but everyone could feel. fr0mthecloud@proton.me

 ---